symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

 The Front Controller
 --------------------

-The `front controller`_ is a well-known design pattern; it is a section of code that *all* requests served by an application run through.
+The `front controller`_ is a design pattern; it is a section of code that *all* requests served by an application run through.

-In the `Symfony Standard Edition`_, this role is taken by the `index.php`_ file in the ``public/`` directory.
+In the Symfony Skeleton, this role is taken by the `index.php`_ file in the ``public/`` directory.
 This is the very first PHP script executed when a request is processed.

-The main purpose of the front controller is to create an instance of the ``AppKernel`` (more on that in a second), make it handle the request and return the resulting response to the browser.
+The main purpose of the front controller is to create an instance of the ``Kernel`` (more on that in a second), make it handle the request and return the resulting response to the browser.

 Because every request is routed through it, the front controller can be used to perform global initialization prior to setting up the kernel or